-Anonymisation is used when you want to use a data set with sensitive information for analysis without compromising the privacy of the user.
-Moreover, the principles of data protection do not apply to anonymised data.
+Anonymization is used when you want to use a data set with sensitive information for analysis without compromising the privacy of the user.
+Moreover, the principles of data protection do not apply to anonymized data.
 This means that this information can be analysed without risk.
-Therefore, anonymisation is an enormously helpful tool for drawing conclusions, for example, from bank transaction data or patient medical records.
+Therefore, anonymization is an enormously helpful tool for drawing conclusions, for example, from bank transaction data or patient medical records.

 Retaining Data Quality and the Misconception of Pseudonymisation

-In practice, however, things are less simple: Data records in companies are often anonymised manually.
-Although special anonymisation tools or anonymisation software are used, many parameters in the corresponding tools must first be determined by experts and then entered manually.
+In practice, however, things are less simple: Data records in companies are often anonymized manually.
+Although special anonymization tools or anonymization software are used, many parameters in the corresponding tools must first be determined by experts and then entered manually.
 This process is laborious, time-consuming, error-prone and can usually only be handled by experts.
-At the same time, one must choose the lowest possible level of anonymisation, which nevertheless reliably protects the data.
+At the same time, one must choose the lowest possible level of anonymization, which nevertheless reliably protects the data.
 Whenever information is removed, the quality of the data record deteriorates accordingly.

-Almost all anonymization tools can generally be classified into two categories: either they use a static anonymisation or a dynamic anonymisation.
-With static anonymisation, the publisher anonymises the database and then publishes it.
+Almost all anonymization tools can generally be classified into two categories: either they use a static anonymization or a dynamic anonymization.
+With static anonymization, the publisher anonymizes the database and then publishes it.
 Third parties can then access the data; there is no need for further action on the part of the publisher himself.
 As already described above, the following things must be carefully considered:

-- The list of attributes that must be anonymised (data protection/privacy) and the utility of the data must both be precisely defined.
+- The list of attributes that must be anonymized (data protection/privacy) and the utility of the data must both be precisely defined.

 - Data is often only pseudonymised.
 Attackers can thus draw conclusions from the data records by linking them with other information.

-Examples of current static (and free) anonymisation tools are:
+Examples of current static (and free) anonymization tools are:

-The website of the ARX Anonymization Tool gives a list of further anonymisation software that works according to the static principle.
+The website of the ARX Anonymization Tool gives a list of further anonymization software that works according to the static principle.

-Interactive Anonymisation – Where the Anonymisation is Tailored to the Query
+Interactive Anonymization – Where the Anonymization is Tailored to the Query

-With interactive anonymisation, anonymisation is applied dynamically to the results of a query and not to the entire data set (that’s why we call this procedure “dynamic anonymisation” at Aircloak).
+With interactive anonymization, anonymization is applied dynamically to the results of a query and not to the entire data set (that’s why we call this procedure “dynamic anonymization” at Aircloak).
 The analyst can access a database via an interface and make queries.
-The anonymisation happens automatically during the query and he receives only anonymised results.
+The anonymization happens automatically during the query and he receives only anonymized results.
 This dynamic approach is used for Differential Privacy as well as for Aircloak.
 Since the results of the queries are changed by noise addition, the number of queries must be limited, at least for differential privacy.
-Otherwise, it would be possible for attackers to calculate the noise by using simple statistical methods and thus de-anonymise the data set.
+Otherwise, it would be possible for attackers to calculate the noise by using simple statistical methods and thus de-anonymize the data set.
 Aircloak avoids the need of a privacy budget by adding noise tailored to the queries with the framework Diffix.

-The great advantage of interactive anonymisation is that the anonymisation is performed automatically and the analyst does not need to have any knowledge of data protection or data anonymisation.
+The great advantage of interactive anonymization is that the anonymization is performed automatically and the analyst does not need to have any knowledge of data protection or data anonymization.
 This allows the analyst to fully concentrate on evaluating the data.

-Of course, it is also possible to create a static dataset from an interactive process: the editor formulates and executes queries for this purpose and the anonymised results are then published.
-Examples of current anonymisation tools based on the dynamic approach are:
+Of course, it is also possible to create a static dataset from an interactive process: the editor formulates and executes queries for this purpose and the anonymized results are then published.
+Examples of current anonymization tools based on the dynamic approach are:

 Which method is better?

-Some experts have the opinion that interactive anonymisation tools protect privacy better than non-interactive tools.
+Some experts have the opinion that interactive anonymization tools protect privacy better than non-interactive tools.
 “Another lesson is that an interactive, query-based approach is generally superior from the privacy perspective to the “release-and-forget” approach”.
-The probability of poorly anonymised data sets is much higher with static anonymisation due to the very complex selection of data usability/data protection parameters.
+The probability of poorly anonymized data sets is much higher with static anonymization due to the very complex selection of data usability/data protection parameters.

-Nevertheless, static anonymisation is often sufficient in one-off projects with clearly defined frameworks, preferably in conjunction with further organisational measures.
-Dynamic anonymisation is particularly suitable in larger projects and with regular use of anonymised data records, where uniform processes and data protection compliance are the highest priority.
+Nevertheless, static anonymization is often sufficient in one-off projects with clearly defined frameworks, preferably in conjunction with further organisational measures.
+Dynamic anonymization is particularly suitable in larger projects and with regular use of anonymized data records, where uniform processes and data protection compliance are the highest priority.
 Ultimately, it always depends on the use case and on how important the privacy of the data is.

-“Interactive anonymisation” is not clearly defined.
-For example, the research paper Interactive Anonymization for Privacy aware Machine Learning describes how an interactive machine learning algorithm interacts with the help of an external “oracle” (e.g., a data protection expert) that evaluates the result of the anonymisation performed by an algorithm and thus makes continuous improvement possible.
+“Interactive anonymization” is not clearly defined.
+For example, the research paper Interactive Anonymization for Privacy aware Machine Learning describes how an interactive machine learning algorithm interacts with the help of an external “oracle” (e.g., a data protection expert) that evaluates the result of the anonymization performed by an algorithm and thus makes continuous improvement possible.

-By contrast, the Cornell Anonymization Toolkit claims that it is “designed for interactively anonymising published datasets to limit identification disclosure of records under various attacker models”.
-However, the interactivity here is limited to the fact that the anonymisation parameters can be adjusted in the tool.
+By contrast, the Cornell Anonymization Toolkit claims that it is “designed for interactively anonymizing published datasets to limit identification disclosure of records under various attacker models”.
+However, the interactivity here is limited to the fact that the anonymization parameters can be adjusted in the tool.
 The result is nevertheless a statically anonymous data set.

 1 Leitfaden: Anonymisierungstechniken, Smart Data Forum